PramitDutta1999/Auto-Encoders/README.md

-# Auto-Encoders
+# Predicting Movie Ratings
-The model will predict a user's movie ratings
+The auto-encoder will predict a user's movie ratings.